Rookie card: Famous rookie cards

-Most of the top most expensive sports cards are rookie cards.
-Among those are the famous T206 Honus Wagner issued by American Tobacco, or 1952 Topps Mickey Mantle, although the 1951 Bowman card was the actual rookie year card.
-Nonetheless, in August 2022, a 1952 Topps Mickey Mantle baseball card in mint condition (SGC Mint+ 9.5) sold for a record $12.6 million.
-It was originally purchased for $50,000 in 1991.
-The previous record for a sports card was $7.25 million, made by a 1909 T206 Honus Wagner card designed by the American Tobacco Company.

 1989 Upper Deck Ken Griffey, Jr.

-In the 1989 Upper Deck baseball set, Ken Griffey, Jr. was selected to be featured on card number one.
+In the 1989 Upper Deck baseball set, Ken Griffey Jr. was selected to be featured on card number one.
 At press time, Griffey had not yet played a major league game, so Upper Deck used an image of Griffey in a San Bernardino Spirit uniform.
 Competitors such as Score and Topps neglected to include a card of Griffey in its 1989 base set, but later included him in their traded issues.
 Such neglect helped Upper Deck gain exposure due to the popularity of Griffey in the 1989 MLB season.
 Donruss and Fleer included Griffey rookie cards in their respective base sets, but they were never as popular as the Upper Deck issue.
 Also an afterthought was Griffey's 1989 Bowman Rookie Card.

 Despite the popularity of the Griffey card, it was not a scarce card.
 The card was situated in the top left hand corner of the uncut sheets and was more liable to be cut poorly or have its corners dinged.
 Company policy was that if a customer found a damaged card in its package, the company would replace it.
-Many Griffey cards were returned and the result was that Upper Deck printed many uncut sheets (sheets consisting of 100 cards) of just Ken Griffey, Jr. According to Professional Sports Authenticator, the Ken Griffey, Jr. would become the most graded card of all time with the company.
+Many Griffey cards were returned and the result was that Upper Deck printed many uncut sheets (sheets consisting of 100 cards) of just Ken Griffey Jr. According to Professional Sports Authenticator, the Ken Griffey Jr. would become the most graded card of all time with the company.
 PSA graded over 50,000 of the cards.
-The Beckett Grading card service has evaluated over 25,000 of the Ken Griffey, Jr. rookie cards.
+The Beckett Grading card service has evaluated over 25,000 of the Ken Griffey Jr. rookie cards.

 1986–87 Fleer Michael Jordan Rookie card

-Michael Jordan Rookie Card, graded as a 9 by PSA, was sold for USD12,500 on April 24 2020.
+Michael Jordan Rookie Card, graded as a 9 by PSA, was sold for US$12,500 on April 24, 2020.